-Click here to view or download this year's schedule (in .doc format).
+Click here files/flower_and_produce_show_2017.docx to download the 2017 schedule (in .doc format).
 Enthusiasm is the only qualification for entry to the Brightwell Flower and Produce Show, held in July each year as part of the Village Fete.
 We have judges who know what they are talking about but, as for the entrants, many of us are rank amateurs and proud of it!

-There are trophies to be won, the most recent addition being the Gilbert Talbot Rose Bowl, in memory of the Show's late president.
+There are trophies to be won.
 However the only reward most people can aspire to is a prize card or two to put on the mantelpiece.
 Even so, each year we manage to attract an average of around 100 exhibitors.
 We are grateful for their efforts, which make the show tent one of the star attractions of the fete.

 In the past, the show was a joint effort between the WI and the British Legion.
 Now, it is run by an independent committee.
 There are classes for flower arranging, fruit and vegetables, cooking and photography, as well as a junior section.

 A full schedule, complete with entry form, can be found each year in the centre pages of the June/July edition of The Villager.
-Extra forms are available from June onwards at the Red Lion, or from committee members.
+Extra forms are available from June onwards at the Village Stores, or from committee members.

 We are always on the lookout for new people to help out; if you are interested, please contact our Chairman Alison Hedges on 01491 833197 or email Sally Dugan at email@example.com

 If you entered this show, you could undoubtedly expect to face some fierce competition.
 None of your namby-pamby ‘bowls of fruit’ for these exhibitors.
 You want to enter gooseberries?
 No less than 24 will do.
 Broad, Dwarf or Runner Beans were only acceptable in groups of 24 pods – and Jam came in 2 lb pots.
 Nothing less, nothing more.
 If you entered a Collection of Vegetables, you had to specify whose seed you had used – whether Lay’s, Hunt’s or Tarry’s - and keep the seed packet, to be produced if required.